Millicent Armstrong

 Millicent Sylvia Armstrong (1 May 1888 – 18 November 1973) was an Australian playwright and farmer who wrote primarily about the experiences of country life in early 20th century Australia.
+She worked as an orderley in World War I in France, and was awarded the Croix de Guerre for bravery in rescuing wounded soldiers while under fire.

 Early life and education

 Armstrong was born in Waverley, Sydney on 1 May 1888.
 She was the fourth daughter of Irish-born William Harvey Armstrong and Tasmanian-born Jeanie (née Williams).
 She matriculated in French and Latin in 1905 and entered Sydney University to study arts, following her two older sisters, Ina Beatrice and Helen Daphne.
 She graduated BA with first class honours in English in 1910.
 Millicent's sister, Helen, with whom she would collaborate on plays and a novel, graduated with first class honours in French, English and German in 1902.

 War experiences

 In 1914 Armstrong travelled to England to pursue a writing career but became involved in World War I work almost immediately.
 She served as a hospital orderly in both England and France: in England during the first two years of the war, and then in France with the Scottish Women's Hospitals for Foreign Service for the latter two and half years.

 She won the Croix de Guerre for bravery in rescuing wounded soldiers while under fire.

 It was during her time as a nurse at the Hospital Auxiliaire d'Armee No. 30 in France that, 'I first tried my hand on plays – partly in French and partly in English, acted in one or other of the wards by the staff and any of the blesses who were well enough to join in the fun, for the amusement of the rest of the hospital.
 Never were audiences more kindly and easy to entertain!
 Anything went down with them, from wildest melodrama to pantomime and variety shows.'